bachelor-2014/report/v2/scanning.md

 for much quicker user feedback.

 ## Summary
-Some experiments to be run on the EvoBot cover a larger area than what can be covered by a single image from the camera of the robotic platform.
+Some experiments to be run on EvoBot cover a larger area than what can be covered by a single image from the camera of the robotic platform.
 For solving this, a scanning pipeline was implemented, where multiple images are automatically grabbed and stitching together to a single image.